-Any field in a process or dataset can be set as mandatory.
+Any field in a workflow or dataset can be set as mandatory.
 It is also possible to specify which fields are visible in each phase/category.
-Visibility of processes and datasets can be limited either on a user or a team level.
+Visibility of workflows and datasets can be limited either on a user or a team level.
 One user can belong to one or many teams.

 The activities also come with a PDF document generator.
 This can be configured to produce for instance the following documents based on the activity data:

 - Order confirmations